 How do divorces normally work?

 Chances are, you’ve never been divorced before.
 It’s best to clarify what happens during divorce proceedings so you know what to expect.
+Nearly every financial aspect of your life from your taxes to your kids are affected.
+A divorce lawyer will tell you the step-by-step process of finally cutting ties with your ex.

 - Do you have kids?